trstringer/trstringer.github.io/_drafts/github-actions-create-release-upload-artifacts.md

 ### Upload artifacts

-So now that the workflow creates the release, I want to have my artifacts uploaded to this release so that users can download the new software:
+So now that the workflow creates the release, I want to have my artifacts uploaded to this release so that users can download the new software.
+This can be done with the [upload-release-asset](https://github.com/actions/upload-release-asset) Action:

 {% raw %}
 ```yaml